Goods and documents left behind fact sheet - general tenancies

 • the cost of removing, storing and selling the goods would be greater than the amount raised in the sale of the goods.

-The lessor/agent can refer to external sources to determine and document whether the goods left behind meet the above categories.
-For example:
+The property manager/owner can refer to external sources to determine and document whether the goods left behind meet the above categories, for example:

 • online price listings for similar second-hand items